permittedio/permitted.io/_pages/terms.md

 ## Indemnification

-You agree to indemnify permitted.io and its affiliates and hold permitted.io harmless against legal claims and demands that may arise from your use or misuse of our services.
+You agree to indemnify permitted.io and its affiliates and hold permitted.io harmless against legal claims and demands that may arise from your use, your clients' use or misuse, or misuse of our services.
 We reserve the right to select our own legal counsel.

 ## Limitation on liability